Anteru/nsl/Readme.md

 Requirements
 ------------

-All you need is a working Python 3 installation. `nsl` has been tested with Python 3.3 and 3.4.
+All you need is a working Python 3 installation. `nsl` has been tested with Python 3.4.
+In a virtualenv, install the dependencies as specified in  `requirements.txt`.

 Running
 -------